0xDegenDeveloper/RabbitHoles/README.md

 The basic flow of RabbitHoles involves the following steps:

-Alice pays a small fee to dig a hole with the title "SHOWER THOUGHTS" As a reward, she is minted some RBITS
+Alice pays a small fee to dig a hole with the title "SHOWER THOUGHTS".
+Her dig count is incremented, and as a reward, she is minted some RBITS.
-Since they are ERC-20 tokens, she sends a few to Bob Now that the "SHOWER THOUGHTS" hole is dug, anyone can burn a rabbit inside.
+Since they are ERC-20 tokens, she sends a few to Bob.
+Now that the "SHOWER THOUGHTS" hole is dug, anyone can burn a rabbit inside.
-Bob decides to leave the message
+Bob decides to leave the message,

 > Who would have thought that the first shower thought to be immortalized on the blockchain would be about the very concept of storing shower thoughts on the blockchain?"

-into the hole, burning some of his RBITS
+into the hole, burning some of his RBITS.

+Bob's message is timestamped, stored in the contract, and his burn count is incremented.
+`#[view]` functions can return details about holes by their title, global index, and user index.
+The same goes for rabbits by their global index, user index, and index within a hole.

 ## Technical Details